jfcross4/stats/lab4_wrangling_movies.md

 Today we're going to practice wrangling and plotting data in R and, perhaps, learn something about movies.

-Please open up RStudio Cloud and open the "Wrangling and Plotting Movie Data" project in the "Statistics 2023-2024" work space.
+Please open up posit.cloud and open the "Wrangling and Plotting Movie Data" project in the "Statistics 2024-2023" work space.
 This will give you a work space in which the packages we need are already installed.
-You'll still nead to load them use the "library" function.
-(The first pieces of code you need are already written in an R script that should be open in this workspace.
-The rest of the code you'll need to write yourself.)
+You'll still need to load them use the "library" function.

 First, run the code to load the packages we need: